 Hpnotiq is one of those modern liqueurs that graces the shelves of trendy bars around the world.
 It has an alluring, hypnotic blue colour, and a sleek and sexy bottle.
 It has a unique brand name, and spelling, that hits the mark with younger drinkers.
 It also has the price tag to match.
 It is often enjoyed by those who like to be "seen" as it is hard to miss the person drinking this fluorescent blue liqueur in a bar.
 So the question is: Is it more style than substance?
 Or is there something flavourful underneath all of the marketing.
 Did a good product get lost in the marketing hype machine?

-Many people who read The Art of Drink realize that I’m a vintage spirits type guy.
-I like really old whisky and big, bold rums and classic cocktails made from these ingredients.
-But, as a bartender I realize that many people have many different tastes.
+Many people who read Art of Drink realize that I’m a brown spirits type guy with a preference towards really old whisky and big, bold rums and classic cocktails made from these ingredients.
+But, as a bartender, I realize that many people have many different tastes.
 Some people just like sweet fruity drinks, and there’s nothing wrong with that, as long as they’re made well.
 I’ve been presented with an opportunity to review Hpnotiq so with an open mind I’m going to take a look at this trendy liqueur.
-I’m putting my aged spirit preference to the side temporarily and unleashing my inner girly man to review this product.
+I’m putting my aged spirit preference to the side temporarily.

 Colour: Blue, almost fluorescent.